 According to Article 78 of the Swiss Federal Constitution, cultural heritage and properties are regulated by the Nature and Cultural Heritage Act and Ordinance, whose aims are to:

-- preserve and protect the landscape and scenery, including historical sites and natural and cultural monuments; and
+- preserve and protect the landscape and scenery, including historical sites and natural and cultural monuments

 - support the research and training of specialists.

-There are two federal advisory commissions on cultural heritage, namely, the Federal Commission for Nature and Heritage Conservation and the Federal Commission for Historical Monuments and Site Conservation.
-The Federal Office for the Environment, Forestry and Landscape and the Federal Office of Culture only play a consultative role.
+There are two federal advisory commissions on cultural heritage, namely, the Federal Commission for the Protection of Nature and Cultural Heritage and the Swiss Federal Commission for Monument Preservation.
+The Federal Office for the Environment and the Federal Office of Culture only play a consultative role.
 Cantonal offices also collaborate with these commissions.

 - Federal Act on Museums and Collections of the Swiss Confederation of 2009

 - Federal Act on the International Transfer of Cultural Property of 2003